torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

 ^^^^^^^^^^^^^^^^^^^^

-Here is a sample layout from the three major types of NAMESPACE where namespace0.0 represents DIMM-info-backed PMEM (note that it has a 'uuid' attribute), namespace2.0 represents a BLK namespace (note it has a 'sector_size' attribute) that, and namespace6.0 represents an anonymous PMEM namespace (note that has no 'uuid' attribute due to not support a LABEL)::
+Here is a sample layout from the three major types of NAMESPACE where namespace0.0 represents DIMM-info-backed PMEM (yeste that it has a 'uuid' attribute), namespace2.0 represents a BLK namespace (yeste it has a 'sector_size' attribute) that, and namespace6.0 represents an ayesnymous PMEM namespace (yeste that has yes 'uuid' attribute due to yest support a LABEL)::

 	/sys/devices/platform/nfit_test.0/ndbus0/region0/namespace0.0